Sport New Zealand Logo

 “There will be times when kids lose the plot when they lose a game – but if you stay out of it, they will soon be playing again, and that’s resilience.”

-Essentially, winning and losing are cornerstones of resilience in sports.
-There is also increased importance for boys to assess their status when they hit puberty, meaning it can be necessary to keep the score and actually allow winning around that stage in order to prevent them losing interest.
-They want to know what they need to aim for to increase status, so, in some situations, it’s actually necessary to have winners and losers.
+Additionally, it’s increasingly important for boys to assert their status when they hit puberty, meaning it can be necessary to keep the score and actually allow winning around that stage in order to prevent them losing interest in physical activity.
+They want to know what they need to aim for to increase their status, so, in some situations, it’s actually necessary to have winners and losers.

-“That’s the value that sport can play – and the worst thing you could do as a parent is say ‘Well, he gets really upset when he loses, so I’ll let him win.’
+“That’s the value that sport and physical activity can play — and the worst thing you could do as a parent is say ‘Well, he gets really upset when he loses, so I’ll let him win.’
 Him becoming more resilient doesn’t mean he’s going to get less angry, but his levels will stay tolerable, which means he’ll calm down faster.”

 Image Source: Unsplash